JavierRamirezMoral/TerraKubeSphere-Azure/README.md

 ### Why Do we need Terraform?

-<div align="justify">  We need Terraform for various reasons, but let's delve into an example to illustrate its importance:
+We need Terraform for various reasons, but let's delve into an example to illustrate its importance: <br>

-Imagine you're part of a team tasked with deploying a web application to the cloud.
+<div align="justify"> Imagine you're part of a team tasked with deploying a web application to the cloud.
 Your application relies on multiple cloud services such as virtual machines, databases, load balancers, and networking configurations.
 Traditionally, setting up and managing these resources manually through the cloud provider's console or command-line interface would be cumbersome and error-prone, especially as your infrastructure grows in complexity.

 Here's how Terraform can help: